swfiua/80days/posts/magic-roundabouts-and-geese.rst

 those that needed to be on a different path, or gently put together those that would benefit from each other.

 I now have another Magic Roundabout in my life.
-Mum's are cool.
+Mum's are magic.